plancks-cloud/plancks-cloud/README.md

 # Deploying your first app
 ## Domain
-- Buy a domain with DNS provided.
+- Buy a domain with DNS provided (Namecheap, Godaddy etc).
+You can use one you already own.
 - Point a DNS "A record" at your public IP address.
 To see your public IP open your browser to https://ifconfig.co/
 - *Optional* Setup your DNS provider's DNS updater to keep up-to-date with your public IP address.
 ## Deploying a docker container as a service